secretstartups/handbook/account-based-marketing/demandbase/index.html.md

 - Journey Stage (pulls from Demandbase) - Details what journey stage the account is in.
 More information about journey stages can be found above [here](#journey-stages).)
 - Account Demographics: Sales Segment (pulls from SFDC) - Gives you the option to only see accounts in a specific sales segment
 - Account Owner (Text) (pulls from SFDC) - let's you filter accounts by a specific account owner
-- Account name (merged source, arrow icon) - Add a specific account name or list of account names (make sure to seperate by commas if you paste them in via text mode)
+- Account name (merged source, arrow icon) - Add a specific account name or list of account names (make sure to separate by commas if you paste them in via text mode)
 - Account ID OR Account ID (18) (pulls from SFDC) - helpful if you don't want to use the specific account name
 - First order available (pulls from SFDC) - shows if the account is FOA
 - ABM Tier (pulls from SFDC) - tells you if an account is part of ABM and if so, what tier